Denise Minger is a former vegan and very popular blogger. She is well-known for her thorough debunking of the China study.

 - Eat less red meat.

-Meat, especially if it is naturally fed, is a healthy food.
+Meat, especially if the animal it comes from was naturally fed, is a healthy food.

-But as with most things in nutrition, there are some potential concerns... which can easily be accounted for with some minor adjustments.
+However, as with most things in nutrition, there are some potential concerns regarding a high meat intake.

 These include the consumption of the amino acid methionine and unhealthy compounds that form during cooking, as well as a high iron intake.